HurricaneLabs/staticargs/README.rst

     ['cat', 'cat', 'cat']
     >>>

 Well that's not good!
+Notice how even though we are appending "cat" only once, the number of items in the list returned gets bigger each time.
 Learn more about this problem and some other Python gotchas by watching this amazing presentation from PyCon 2015 (this specific problem is discussed at 8:04):  https://youtu.be/sH4XF6pKKmk

 staticargs solves this problem for you: